 Body comparison: Canon 100D vs Panasonic GX85

-The physical size and weight of the Canon 100D and the Panasonic GX85 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 100D and the Panasonic GX85 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably smaller (19 percent) than the Canon 100D.
 However, the GX85 is markedly heavier (5 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GX85 are weather-sealed.